retroxsky06/surfs_up/README.md

 ## Results
 - The average temperature in June is 3.9 degrees warmer than December.
 - The lowest temperature in December is 8 degrees cooler than the lowest temperature in June.
-- June has a higher max temperature than Decemver; however, it reveals a difference of 2 degrees.
+- June has a higher max temperature than December, revealing a difference of 2 degrees.
 - There are 11.3% less data points in December (June: 1700, December: 1517).

 #### Summary statistics for June temperatures